Leave-one-out least squares Monte Carlo algorithm for pricing Bermudan options: Introduction

 In the lattice-based approach, pricing is performed on a dense lattice in the state space by valuing the options at each point of the lattice using suitable boundary conditions and the mathematical relations among neighboring points.
 Examples include the finite difference scheme~\citep{brennan1977valuation}, binomial tree~\citep{cox1979option}, and its multidimensional generalizations~\citep{boyle1988lattice,boyle1989num,he1990lattice}.
 These methods are known to work well in low-dimensional problems.
 However, they become impractical in higher-dimensional settings, mainly because the lattice size grows exponentially as the number of state variables increases.
 This phenomenon is commonly referred to as the curse of dimensionality.

-In the simulation-based approach, the price is calculated as the average of the option values over simulated paths, each of which represents a future realization of the state variables with respect to the risk-neutral measure.
+In the simulation-based approach, the price is calculated as the average of the option values over simulated paths, each representing a future realization of the state variables with respect to the risk-neutral measure.
 While the methods in this category are not challenged by dimensionality, they entail finding the optimal exercise rules.
 Several simulation-based methods propose various approaches for estimating the continuation values as conditional expectations.
 Equipped with stopping time rules, they calculate the option price by solving a dynamic programming problem whose Bellman equation is essentially the comparison between the continuation values and exercise values.
+In comparison to the randomized tree method~\citep{broadie1997pricing} and stochastic mesh method~\citep{broadie2004mesh}, regression-based methods~\citep{carriere1996val,tsitsiklis2001reg,longstaff2001val} are computationally tractable.
+Because the methods use regression to estimate the continuation values from the simulated paths, their computation time is linear not only in the number of simulated paths, but also in the number of exercise times.
+Among the regression-based methods, the least squares Monte Carlo (LSM) algorithm proposed by \citet{longstaff2001val} is the most popular for its simplicity and efficiency. \citet{fu2001pricing} and \citet{glasserman2003mc_ch8} provide comprehensive reviews of the implementation and comparison of simulation-based methods.